iOS and Android apps

 Trainline are the largest online ticket retailer in the UK, but their focus had primarily been on the desktop web.
 Whilst they did have existent smartphone apps, both were first generation designs that were slow, dated and confusing (sneak peek).

-The new apps are designed to make finding and buying the right tickets easy, and to provide live train times and travel information in way that's both easily understood and attractive.
+The new apps are designed to make buying the right tickets easy, and to provide live train times and travel information in way that's easily understood and attractive.
+I worked closely with an integrated cross-functional team in a fast moving Kanban environment to deliver the work.

 All areas of the app's UX and UI were overhauled including the primary search flow, ticket options, payment, ticket wallet and all scheduled and live time displays.